crest-cassia/oacis_docker/README.md

 iptables -I FORWARD -i wlan+ -o docker0 -p tcp -m tcp --dport 3000 -j DROP
 ```

-Note: `iptables` is an application programm for Linux kernel firewall and the configurations are deleted when host OS reboots.
+Note: `iptables` configurations are deleted when host OS reboots.
 Note: If you will allow to access to oacis over the firewall, run the following command.

 ```sh